NNTmux/newznab-tmux/README.md

     `cd tmux`

+ * Edit the paths, timers, user name, what to run and then accept.

     `nano edit_these.sh`

  * Edit some permissions, run as root.
+The file .tmux.conf will be copied to the users home folder.
+If, when you run ./start.sh you see 0 nzb's and you are sure there are more than 0 left to import, verify the path to the nzb's in .tmux.conf in the home folder of the user.

     `./set_perms.sh`

  * Run my script, as user.
+If, you have grsecurity in you kernel, you will need to run using sudo if you use nmon or bwm-ng.

     `./start.sh`